cboiam/app-ideas/github-ranking-api/README.md

 ##### Requirements:

 When the request does not have the `authors` parameter it should process all colaborators and save the result to a MySql database.
 And when the request have the parameter it should process only the data of them.
+If the repository don't have at least 3 contributors on the selected month return status 204 with a message.

 The ranking calculated for a repository by month and diff_type, wich can be the number of commits or number of changes.